20 Jun Vacation for the Birds | June 2017

 Excited with the possibility, he hurried home.

 “Here’s a great idea!
-Let’s go on a vacation!”
+Let’s go on a vacation!” he announced.

 “What’s that?” they replied.